oracle-livelabs/apex/forms-to-apex/4-create-apex-app/4-create-apex-app.md

 In this lab, you:

-- Create an Oracle APEX application using the Create Application Wizard.
+- Create an Oracle APEX application using the create application wizard.
 - Add multiple types of pages such as faceted search, interactive reports, and master-detail pages to the APEX application.
 - Manage and enhance application pages.

 ## Task 1: Create an Application

-1. First, login into your APEX workspace.
+1. First, log in into your APEX workspace.

 2. Click **App Builder**.

     ![App Builder](images/app-builder.png " ")

-3. On App Builder page, click **Create a New App**.
+3. On app builder page, click **Create a New App**.

     ![Create a New App](images/create-new-app.png " ")